cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_05_ads_helm_chart_3_Advanced.md

 ## Step 6: Bonus tasks (optional)

-**Bonus 1:** Figure it out how to make the user service name configurable
+**Bonus 1:** WE have a fixed user service name without the release name being part of it.
+Figure it out how to make the user service name configurable and how to path the name to the ads chart during installation.
+(Please send us your example.)

 **Bonus 2:** Make app manifest files fully configurable (simiar with db manifest files)